weaviate/weaviate-io/_posts/blog/2022-10-04-How-to-Choose-a-Sentence-Transformer-from-Hugging-Face.md

 card-img: /img/blog/hero/How-to-choose-a-Sentence-Transformer-from-HuggingFace.png
 hero-img: /img/blog/hero/How-to-choose-a-Sentence-Transformer-from-HuggingFace.png
 og: /img/blog/hero/How-to-choose-a-Sentence-Transformer-from-HuggingFace.png
-date: 2022-09-29
+date: 2022-10-04
 toc: true
 ---

 Weaviate has recently unveiled a new module which allows users to easily [integrate models from Hugging Face](/blog/2022/09/Hugging-Face-Inference-API-in-Weaviate.html){:target="_blank"} to vectorize their data and incoming queries.
 [Over 700 models](https://huggingface.co/models?pipeline_tag=sentence-similarity&sort=downloads){:target="_blank"} (at the time of writing this) that can be easily plugged into Weaviate.

-You may ask: **Why are there so many models?
-What makes them different?**<br/>
+You may ask: **Why are there so many models and how do they differ?**<br/>
+And more importantly: **How to choose a Sentence Transformer for Semantic Search?**

 There are too many models to summarize in one flowchart.
-So instead, we will describe factors on how to differentiate these models and give you tools to choose the perfect model for your use case.
+So instead, we will describe factors on how to differentiate these models and give you tools to **choose the perfect model for your use case**.

 ![Weaviate Sentence Transformers](/img/blog/choosing-sentence-transformer-huggingface/huggingface-sentence-transformers.png){:width="70%"}